-The surface signal of the NAM-like response discussed above can be seen in Figure 11, displaying the zonally averaged geopotential height field calculated via Equation 2.
+The surface signal of the NAM-like response discussed above can be seen in Figure 11, displaying the zonally averaged geostrophic geopotential height field calculated via Equation 2.
 It can clearly be seen how the different experiments show indications for NAM-like surface signals in good agreement with what is shown in Figure 10.
-Especially the experiments with strong lower-stratospheric winds (bottom panel) show a poleward shift and acceleration of the surface winds (in terms of gradient of the shown curves) relative to the reference experiment T, with only the tropospheric jet.
+Especially the experiments of Set 2 (bottom panel) show a poleward shift and acceleration of the surface winds (in terms of gradient of the shown curves) relative to the reference experiment T, with only tropospheric jet.